How to navigate Fiumicino airport, Rome, in 2026

 Whether you have to go through passport control and security again depends on whether you're coming / going from a Schengen country.
 If you are, there won't be a problem.

-Transit in Fiumicino airport.It can take a very long time to move between terminals when in transit through Fiumicino!
+Passengers walking through the transit area in Fiumicino airport.It can take a very long time to move between terminals when in transit through Fiumicino!

 If yours is an international connecting flight, you will need to go through passport control and immigration when you land at Fiumicino.
 To allow time for this and to get between terminals it's a good idea to allow at least two hours between connecting flights.